Looking Forward Our Way

 Details

 The Looking Forward Our Way podcast addresses today’s critical issues that impact the lives, and livelihood, of those traveling their own way.
-Looking Forward Our Way is co-hosted by veteran and award-winning podcasters, Carol Ventresca and Brett Johnson.
+The podcsat is co-hosted by veteran and award-winning podcasters, Carol Ventresca and Brett Johnson.
 Each episode provides information, resources and ideas to our listeners, all available at the click of a link!
-Here’s what you can expect to hear us talk about… Employment Financial and legal issues Technology Healthy living Housing Discover New episodes every first and third Mondays of the month.
-Find out more on our website at www.lookingforwardourway.com Email us at [email protected]
+You can expect to hear us talk about employment and entrepreneurship, financial advice and legal issues, technology, healthy living, housing, and so much more.
+New episodes every first and third Mondays of the month.
+Follow us on Facebook to stay updated!
+Find out more on our website at www.lookingforwardourway.com Email us at hello@lookingforwardourway.com

 Recent Episodes